DNM1008/Computer-Vision/readme.md

 - Eventually test and compile code into executables for easier deployment
 - Test out other viable models (RT-DETR)
 - Solve other problems that banks face.
+  - To make sure that these programs can do real time tracking, develop the ability to take in network webcam instead of static files
 - Modularise code for easier debugging and feature adding